Jahara - Land of the Garif

 Speak to War-Chief Supinelu near the bridge to the west and give him the Jaya Stick.
 Supinelu will give you the option to either meet the Great-Chief now or come back at a later time.
 Choose to go meet the Great-Chief now to initiate a short cutscene where Ashe will speak with the War-Chief.
 Speak to the Great-Chief inside the hut once you reach the Elderknoll.

 The Great-Chief will explain that he, too, does not know how to wield the Nethicite’s power and that only the Dynast-King was able to do so.
 Larsa will rejoin the group and explain that they should all travel to Mt Bur-Omisace (after a very long cutscene).

-As you leave the area, War-Chief Supinelu will give you a Bowgun and a Quiver of Onion Bolts for giving him the Jaya Stick.
-This reward is a Recurve Crossbow and a quicver of Onion Bolts in the Zodiac Age version of the game.
+As you leave the area, War-Chief Supinelu will give you a Bowgun and a quiver of Onion Bolts for giving him the Jaya Stick.
+This reward is a Recurve Crossbow and a quiver of Onion Bolts in the Zodiac Age version of the game.

 He will also give you access to one free Chocobo ride which you can use by speaking to Gurdy, the Chocobo handler, near the Chocobo Stables.
 Head back to the Elderknoll though and speak to Low-Chief Sugumu, the petitioner for Hunt 10: The Defense of Ozmone Plain.

 It is time to travel back out into the Ozmone Plain.